Sayed-Jobaer/YOLO-SOD/README.md

 We have uploaded the training weights for our YOLO_SOD models, along with a selection of test images.
 Additionally, our repository contains the code for our developed modules and the Luna enhancer.
+Please check inside the branches for the test_images and weights.